S1nRTax/Multi-Chat-application/README.md

 ### License
 This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the software.
+Feel free to use, modify, and distribute the software, but please credit me if you use it.

 ### Author
 Developed by Badreddine Asaad.